The new group shows how financial institutions are evolving their approach to climate-related regulation and the opportunities it affords

 Climate-conscious banks are a clubbable bunch, as evidenced by the number of climate-specific alliances they have joined since the Paris Agreement was signed.
 While most of these groupings appear to serve the same overarching purpose, each has its own specific set of objectives and occupies a particular niche in the expanding field of climate finance and climate risk management.

-The most recent addition to this menagerie of alliances is the Climate Risk Consortium (CRC).
-Set up by the Risk Management Association (RMA), a banking industry-led body headquartered in the US, the CRC has 19 North American lenders on board to date — including Bank of America, RBC, and Wells Fargo.
+The most recent addition to this menagerie of alliances is the Risk Management Association’s (RMA) Climate Risk Consortium (CRC).
+The RMAis a banking industry-led body headquartered in the US.
+The CRC has 19 North American lenders on board to date — including Bank of America, RBC, and Wells Fargo.

 This being 2022, the formation of another climate alliance may be little to fuss over.
-However, the new grouping stands out from the crowd for two reasons: one; the character of its parent body, and two; the nature of its stated objectives.
+However, the RMA Climate Risk Consortium stands out from the crowd for two reasons: one; the character of its parent body, and two; the nature of its stated objectives.

 By and large, climate alliances are the brainchildren of quasi-governmental entities, like the UN-convened Net Zero Banking Alliance (NZBA), or collaborations between institutions, often with nonprofit support — like the Ceres Investor Network.
 What’s distinctive about the CRC is that the RMA is anchored in the financial risk management profession.
 Not only that, the Association has a track record of fashioning risk management products to serve its more than 26,000 members across 1,600 financial institutions.
 These include tools like RMA Model Validation, which banks can use to affirm their risk models are operating in line with regulatory expectations.